Best Merchant Account Providers

 Square offers merchant account services without a monthly fee structure.
 The only time you will pay Square a fee is when you make a sale, helping your business’ finances when sales are low.

-When joining Square, you will not be tied into a long contract.
-However, you can add additional services to your account, such as QR-payment availability.
+When joining Square, you will not be tied into a long contract, and you can add additional services to your account, such as QR-payment availability.
+It ensures you receive your payments fast, sometimes the very next day.

 Prices for a Square merchant account are per transaction only, requiring a 1.7% fee when a transaction is made by debit or credit card.